gvwilson/thirdbit/src/ideas/nwit.md

 1. Bano et al 2024: "What Does a Software Engineer Look Like?
 Exploring Societal Stereotypes in LLMs" <https://arxiv.org/abs/2501.03569> "Our analysis reveals that both GPT-4 and Copilot prefer male and Caucasian profiles, particularly for senior roles, and favoured images featuring traits such as lighter skin tones, slimmer body types, and younger appearances."

+1. De Souza Santos et al 2025: "Software Fairness Debt" <https://arxiv.org/abs/2405.02490> Presents a useful categorization of ways in which software can be unfair or reinforce unfairness, synthesized from multiple sources.

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6